Licarsmeth/tryHackMe-notes/basics_windowsPowershell.md

 	- Where-Object to filter stuff out
 		- ls | where-object -property "length" -gt 100
 		- or just ls | ? length -gt 100
+		- if you need anything filtered, like from a list you want only something, this is probably it.
 - System Information
 	- Get-ComputerInfo
 	- like systeminfo in cmd, but more detailed